zeehio/aves/README.md

         python3 -m aves.realtime --port *Serial port where your arduino is connected* --outfile "test.txt"

-    Check `python3 -m aves.realtime --help` for all other command line options, for instance:

-    - `--no-save` Do not save the captured data to a file
-    - `--outfile test.txt` Save the capture data to `test.txt`
-    - `--tmeas 600` Capture data for 600 seconds maximum (default: unlimited)
-    - `--port COM3` Use the `COM3` serial port
-    - `--plot_every_n_samples 10` Wait for at least 10 samples to refresh the GUI
-    - `--plot_win_size 200` Keep up to 200 samples in the plot (use 0 for unlimited)
-    - `--config another.yaml` Use `another.yaml` as config file.

     ![Image of the acquisition demo](aves/templates/simple_demo/demo.png)

 4. Stop the acquisition (e.g. by closing the program)